MattiSG/outlook-webapp-wrapper/README.md

 ## Setup

-As of now, you need to edit the `index.js` file with your username and full name.
+As of now, you need to edit the `index.js` file with the server URL, your username and full name.

 ## Starting the app